ChenyangQiQi/BSVD/README.md

 ```

-We recommend you install this repo locall as:
+We recommend you install this repo locally as:
 ```
 pip install -r requirements.txt cd BasicSR python setup.py develop cd ..
 ```
-if you use CUDA 11 and get runtime error.
+if you use CUDA 11 and get a runtime error.
 Reinstall torch as:
 ```
 pip uninstall torch
 pip install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html
 ```

-We use Nvidia DALI loader to load video frames.
+We use a Nvidia DALI loader to load video frames.
 ```
 pip install --extra-index-url https://developer.download.nvidia.com/compute/redist/ nvidia-dali-cuda110==1.12.0
 ```
 Our test environment is CUDA 11.1.
-You may find DALI loader for other CUDA version from their [github](https://github.com/NVIDIA/DALI/releases)
+You may find the DALI loader for other CUDA versions from their [github](https://github.com/NVIDIA/DALI/releases)

 <!-- Install the dependency for performance profiling
 ```